-People tend to be most concerned with nutrients that the majority of younger people aren’t at risk for being deficient in, like B12 or protein.
+People tend to be most concerned with nutrients that the majority of younger people aren’t at risk of being deficient in, like B12 or protein.
 If you eat animal protein or a very well-planned vegetarian diet and are under the age of 60, you’re likely ok on these two.
-What you’re probably not OK on is magnesium and potassium, though, and that’s a really big deal.
+What you’re probably not OK on is magnesium and potassium, though, and that’s a huge deal.
 Consider that fewer than 2% of Americans meet the daily recommendation for potassium – less than 2%!
-Potassium is crucial for good health, because it:
+Potassium is crucial for good health because it:

 - controls the electrical activity of the heart

 - regulates acid-base balance and normal water balance

 - has a significant impact on muscle contraction and appears to protect against muscle wasting

 - decreases blood pressure and arterial stiffness (which leads to heart attack, stroke, and dementia if left unchecked)

 - helps to prevent kidney stones

 - is essential for nerve transmission and function

 What’s especially upsetting about the fact that potassium intake is so low in the Standard American Diet (SAD) is that it’s packaged with lots of other nutrients in foods like bananas, cantaloupe, oranges, peaches, sweet potatoes, tomatoes, leafy greens, milk, whole grains, nuts, beans, and salmon (among others).
 Hit the produce aisle hard if you want to improve your potassium intake.
 Symptoms of potassium deficiency include bone fragility, muscle weakness and cramping, tingling or numbness of the extremities, abnormal psychological behavior, fatigue, and sterility.